Tesla second-quarter revenue misses, shares tumble 11%

 The company also said it was looking to produce 10,000 vehicles of all models per week by the end of 2019.

-Tesla made good on Musk’s promise of delivering record number of electric cars in the second quarter, citing improved logistics system, and temporarily quelling fears about demand for its cars.
+Tesla made good on Chief Executive Officer Elon Musk’s promise of delivering record number of electric cars in the second quarter, citing improved logistics system, and temporarily quelling fears about demand for its cars.

 Total gross margins dipped to 14.5% from 15.5% a year earlier.